 9) Agree to a consulting role.

-Sometimes you can seal the deal by agreeing to stay on in a consulting role for a period of a few weeks, up to six months.
+Sometimes you can seal the deal by agreeing to stay on in a consulting role for a period of a few weeks, up to six months or more.
 But first, you need to determine whether it’s really worth it to you.
 If you’re willing to stay on, it might reduce the risk to the buyer and increase the value of the company.

 Selling your business can be a stressful and emotional time, but if you are prepared to sell, the process with be much smoother for all parties involved.
 Also, having the right professionals on your team will make all the difference.